-I've invited my mom (full blood Cherokee) to join my son's second-grade class as they "break bread" and offer sincere thanks for the role Native Americans played in creating a holiday destined to repeat on iPhone calendars across North America until Jesus returns.
+Enter lunchroom.
+I've invited my mom (full blood Cherokee) to join my son's class as they "break bread" and offer humble thanks for the role Native Americans played in creating a holiday destined to repeat on iPhone calendars across North America until Jesus returns.

-I could no longer read my Bible.
+I didn't feel compelled to read my Bible.
 I'd always read my Bible.
 At night I'd place it over my heart before drifting off to sleep.
-In the mornings I'd read a sentence or two at my kitchen table before closing my eyes and resting my head upon open pages.
-Several months passed before it dawned on me that my prayer life had been founded on the fervent seeking of the strength needed to stay year after year with a man who did not have my best interest at heart.
+In the mornings I'd read a sentence or two at my kitchen table before closing my eyes and resting my head on open pages.
+Several months passed before it dawned on me that my Bible studies were rooted in only hardships.

-No matter what he did to hurt me or my older sons, I prayed harder.
-Tried harder.
-Pushed (read: controlled) harder.
+I didn't know "the joy of the Lord is my strength."
+I only knew how to pray harder.
+Try harder.
 I was exhausted from my attempts to manage the damage.
 For the first time in a long time, I had nothing to offer anyone.
 It was all I could do to get out of bed and breathe.

 To be stripped of oneself is a great gift from God.
 I remember the first day I opened my Bible and could read again.
 Really soak it in.
 Not because I had something terrible to survive, but because I had a life to live.
-What would my relationship with Christ be like as a single mother?
-More importantly, as a woman no longer living in denial.
+And a God who desired for me to live it abundantly.
+What would become of my relationship with Christ . . . as a single mother?
+More importantly, as a woman who no longer lived in denial.

-I'll tell you what I've learned so far . . . what I'm most grateful for this Thanksgiving: Today, when I open my Bible, chalked full of highlights from years of study, what means the most to me are the pages stained with tears.
-God used every one of them to water what I'd highlighted in yellow and bring me back to life.
+What I've learned so far; what I'm most grateful for this Thanksgiving is that today, when I open my Bible, chalked full of highlights from years of study, what means the most to me are the pages stained with tears.
+God used every one of them to water what I'd highlighted in yellow.
+He brought me back to life.

-I'm alive in Christ--not simply Christian.
+I'm alive in Christ.
 Which is to say, I'm not afraid to let myself feel or face anything.
-Anymore.
 Good or bad.
-I've learned that in all things He communes with me.
+I've learned that in all things Christ communes with me.
 What I find most touching is that just this morning as I thanked Him for a life replete with the manifest evidence of His goodness, in my heart I heard the gentle whisper, I'm grateful for you, too, Wendy.